Anton Hafner: Eastern Front and death

 On 12 January 1944, Hafner made a forced landing in his Fw 190 A south of Parichi, 29 km northwest of Svetlahorsk on the Berezina river.
 A barrel burst during combat with Petlyakov Pe-2 bombers on 29 March resulted in an emergency landing at Liuboml.
 Following his 134th aerial victory, Hafner was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 11 April 1944, the 452nd soldier to receive this distinction.
 The presentation was made by Adolf Hitler at the Berghof, Hitler's residence in the Obersalzberg of the Bavarian Alps, on 5 May 1944.
 Also present at the ceremony were Otto Kittel, Günther Schack, Alfred Grislawski, Emil Lang, Erich Rudorffer, Martin Möbus, Wilhelm Herget, Hans-Karl Stepp, Rudolf Schoenert, Günther Radusch, Otto Pollmann and Fritz Breithaupt, who all received the Oak Leaves on this date.

 Hafner succeeded Hauptman Fritz Stendel as Staffelkapitän (squadron leader) of 8.
 Staffel (8th squadron) of JG 51 "Mölders" on 15 May.
 This squadron was redesignated as 10.
 Staffel (10th squadron) in August.
 On 24 June, the Soviet Air Forces fielded 4,500 combat missions over the combat area of Army Group Centre while Luftflotte 6 (Air Fleet 6) flew 111 ground attack and 150 fighter missions, creating a 1:15 discrepancy.
 That day, III.
 Gruppe flew several missions in the combat area south and southeast of Babruysk.
-During these missions, Hafner claimed aerial victories 140 to 144, thus becoming JG 51 "Mölders" most successful fighter pilot, a distinction he would hold until the end of World War II in Europe.
+During these missions, Hafner claimed aerial victories 140 to 144, thus becoming most successful fighter pilot of JG 51 "Mölders", a distinction he would hold until the end of World War II in Europe.
 On 28 June, Hafner's Bf 109 G-6 (Werknummer 411 203) was hit by ground fire, resulting in a forced landing 10 km northwest of Asipovichy.

 On 16 October 1944, Hafner destroyed four fighters thus taking him past the double century mark.
 Hafner's 204th and last victory was a Yakovlev Yak-7 fighter claimed on 17 October 1944.
 That day, JG 51 "Mölders" lost twelve aircraft in combat with the French Armée de l'Air Normandie-Niemen fighter regiment serving on the Eastern Front.
-In this encounter, Hafner's Bf 109 G-6 (Werknummer 442 013) "Black 1" hit a tree and crashed near Schweizersfelde, present-day Lomowo located approximately 10 km east-northeast of Gusev, killing him.
-He was the highest scoring pilot of JG 51 "Mölders".
+In this encounter, Hafner's Bf 109 G-6 (Werknummer 442 013) "Black 1" hit a tree and crashed near Schweizersfelde, present-day Lomowo, located approximately 10 km east-northeast of Gusev, killing him.
+He was the highest-scoring pilot of JG 51 "Mölders".
 Hafner was replaced by Oberleutnant Helmut Besekau as commander of 10.
 Staffel.